 According to the American Burn Association, burn injuries remain one of the leading causes of unintentional injury and death in the United States.
 Each year, approximately 100,000 people visit emergency departments across the country for burn-related injuries.
 Some of the frequent sources of burns that can unexpectedly disrupt lives include:

-Tom Wilmowski handles all types of burn injury claims regardless of the cause of the injury.
-With an office in St. Louis, Tom takes cases throughout the state of Missouri and also in Southern Illinois.
+Sotiriou Wilmowski handles all types of burn injury claims regardless of the cause of the injury.
+With an office in St. Louis, Deme and Tom take cases throughout the state of Missouri and also in Southern Illinois.

 Determining Liability For Burn Injuries